 - Departmental ASTRA Authorizers provide access to the SAGE system.
 See Accessing SAGE for more details.

 Cost Share is the portion of a project or program cost that the sponsor does not pay for.
 It is the University’s share in the cost of conducting the project/program.
 Cost sharing occurs either when a sponsor requires, or the University volunteers in a proposal, funds beyond those awarded by the sponsoring agency to support a particular grant or contract.

 These costs are charged to an alternate source (UW or third party).
 You must identify all sources, and they must agree (via the eGC1 approval process) to commit the necessary funds.
 For more information, review the GCA Cost Sharing Page or the GIM 21 Cost Sharing Policy.

 This page is used to indicate the types and amounts of any cost sharing for this proposal.

-If the Financial & General Compliance Question FG-1 is answered Yes, then cost sharing information is required.
+Note: If the Fiscal Compliance F-3 is answered Yes, then cost sharing information is required.

 This page allows the preparer to add an Administrative Contract and a Pre-Award Budget Contact, both of whom are optional.

 If you connect a budget to the eGC1, then the Budget Preparer is listed in addition to the eGC1 Preparer.

 In the access section, the preparer and other owners (contacts and PI) are listed.
 One person may hold more than one of these roles.

 If you have edit access, you can give other individuals read-only or read/write access to a specific application.